UK charges third Russian over Novichok attack | DW | 21.09.2021

 Sergei Skripal, a former Russian officer who sold secrets to Britain, was poisoned in 2018 along with his daughter, Yulia

-The UK has charged a third Russian over the "Novichok" nerve attack on former double agent Sergei Skripal.
+The UK charged a third Russian man on Tuesday over the 2018 "Novichok" attack on former double agent Sergei Skripal.
 Police said they could now confirm that the three suspects were military intelligence operatives.

 Police said they have evidence that "Sergey Fedotov" is an alias for Denis Sergeev, a member of the Russian military intelligence service known as the GRU.